TERM OF INVESTMENT: FIXED TERM:

 VOLATILITY: SMA’S HAVE NO VOLATILITY

 Pros: Self evident.
 Secondary Market Annuities are priced based on current market discount rates.
-If rates fall, you may have contracts that can be sold at a profit.
+If rates fall, you have locked in an above market yield.

 Cons: SMA’s are priced based on current market discount rates.
 If rates rise, you may face a discount to face value if you are forced to sell, in addition to the legal costs and discount required to re-market a case.

 Analysis: Consider a Secondary Market Annuity as a “Yield To Maturity” investment.
 Devote only that portion of your assets that you can safely set aside in a fixed and long term investment.
-Deal with liquidity with other assets.
-If you feel you may have a need to sell and can do so at a profit, having serviced payments may facilitate this sale and reassignment.
+If you feel you may have a need to sell and can do so at a profit, it can be done easily with the servicing company.